About The Noguchi Museum

 The Museum will remain a place for the exploration of individual artistic endeavor and creative collaboration through exposure to Noguchi’s wide-ranging practice.
 Through an active exhibition and public programming schedule, coupled with ongoing education, preservation, and research projects, the Museum will continue to illuminate the enduring influence of Noguchi in dialogue with contemporary culture.

-The Isamu Noguchi Foundation and Garden Museum is supported, in part, with public funds from the New York City Department of Cultural Affairs, in partnership with the City Council and from the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
+The Isamu Noguchi Foundation and Garden Museum is supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council and from the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.